ch570512/Qlockwork/Readme.md

 Arduino_JSON by Arduino (0.2.0)
 ArduinoJson by bblanchon (7.4.2)
 ArduinoHttpClient by Arduino (0.6.1)
-ArduinoOTA by Juraj Andressy (1.1.0)
 DHT sensor library by Adafruit (1.4.6)
 DS3232RTC by Jack Christensen (2.0.0)
 IRremoteESP8266 by Sebastien Warin (2.8.1)
 Time by Michael Margolis (1.6.1)
 ```

-Included in tis source is the Timezone library from Jack Christensen
+Included in this source is the Timezone library from Jack Christensen
 and WiFiManager by AlexT.

 ## Compiler-Options: (recommended/tested)